Skip to main content

 Eleanor K. Wang

-She serves on the board of directors of the Maryland Film Industry Coalition.
-Ms. Wang enjoys community service and supports the Kiwanis Club of Maryland and the Rotary Club of Indiana.
-She serves on the Santa Claus Anonymous board of directors, and the St. David’s Church Outreach committee.
+She serves on the board of directors of the Maryland Film Industry Coalition and Santa Claus Anonymous and belongs to the St. David’s Church Outreach committee.
 She belongs to the Woman’s Club of Roland Park and the Kappa Alpha Theta Alumni Chapter.